nus-cs2113-AY2425S1/tp/docs/team/nirala-ts.md

 ### Contributions to the Developer Guide (DG)

-**Sections Contributed**: Ui Component, Parser Component, Create Programme Implementation, User Stories Table
+**Sections Contributed**: Ui Component, Parser Component, Common Component, Create Programme Implementation, User Stories Table

 **UML Diagrams**:
 - **UI Component**: Showcased the structure and interactions within the `Ui` component, detailing its methods and relationships with other components.
+- **Common Component**: Provided UML diagram for the `Utils` class in `common` package.
 - **Parser Component**: Provided a visual overview of the Parser component, which includes the following classes:
   - Parser: The main class responsible for handling the parsing of user commands.
   - FlagParser: Manages the interpretation and validation of flags in commands, enabling flexibility and alias support.